Skip to content

 • Where is it used?

-Countries using the dry method.
+Countries using dry drying.

-• How long does it take to dry?
+• Drying time?
 Between 10 and 30 days

 Drying on raised African beds.
 Source: black-coffee.fr